neha-palak/InfoSec_Project/README.md

 * OWASP Phishing Defense Cheat Sheet
 * RFC 7208 (SPF), RFC 6376 (DKIM), RFC 7489 (DMARC)
 * Google Safe Browsing API documentation

-Would you like me to also draft the **short README.md that goes inside the `prototype/` folder** (the mini version just explaining the script itself)?
-It’s 5–6 lines long — I can make that next.